At a glance

-Slow processing speed impacts working memory, flexible thinking, organization and planning, and attention skills.
+Slow processing speed impacts working memory, flexible thinking, organization, planning, and attention skills.

-Mistaking slow processing speed for issues with executive function skills is common.
+Mistaking slow processing speed for challenges with executive skills is common.

-Here’s why.
-The longer it takes to process information, the longer it takes to solve problems, respond to situations and perform tasks.
-Slow processing speed isn’t a problem with executive function.
-It causes problems with executive function.
+The reason is simple.
+When it takes longer to process information, it takes longer to solve problems, respond to situations, and perform tasks.

-But kids with slow processing speed often respond reactively, or impulsively.
-They can’t get through all the needed steps of understanding the problem, thinking about it, and using their executive skills before they respond.
-They end up responding in a way that’s impulsive and not thought out.
+They just don’t have enough time to get through all the needed steps of understanding the problem, thinking about it, and using their executive skills to choose a response.
+They end up responding in a way that’s not thought out.

 Slow processing speed can impact all areas of executive function.
-Here are some examples of where slow processing speed crosses over into certain thinking skills:
+Here are some examples:

-Now take a child with slow processing speed but no working memory problems.
-That child might also be unable to answer the questions.
-But that’s not a matter of forgetting the information.
+Kids with slow processing speed (but no working memory problems) might also be unable to answer the questions.
+But it’s not a matter of forgetting the information.
 It’s because the information wasn’t processed fast enough to be remembered and used.

 Shifting from task to task.
 Imagine that a child is busy playing when it’s time to get ready for school.
 The child’s parent says it’s time to put the toys away and get dressed.

-A child with flexible thinking issues might find it intolerable to switch from play mode to school mode and get very upset when asked to.
+A child who has trouble with flexible thinking might find it painful to switch from play mode to school mode and get very upset when asked to.

-A child with slow processing issues might seem to dawdle when it’s time to stop and get ready.
+A child with slow processing speed (but not flexible thinking challenges) might seem to dawdle when it’s time to stop and get ready.
 But it’s not a problem with being able to switch gears.
-It’s a problem with doing it quickly.
+It’s a problem with being able to do it quickly.

 Paying attention.
 The teacher is giving a lesson in fractions at the front of the room.
-A child with attention issues might get distracted by something outside the window and miss what’s being taught.
+A child who has trouble focusing might get distracted by something outside the window and miss what’s being taught.

 A child with slow processing speed might also stare out the window and miss what’s being taught.
-It’s not a matter of being distracted, however.
-The student just can’t keep up with the teacher’s pace, and zones out because of it.
+But it’s not a matter of focus.
+The child just can’t keep up with the teacher’s pace, and zones out because of it.

-Processing speed determines how efficiently we use our executive functioning skills.
+Processing speed determines how efficiently we use our executive skills.

 Kids with slow processing speed often stop paying attention in class because they can’t keep pace with the lesson.

-A full evaluation can determine if your child has slow processing speed, executive functioning issues or a mix of both.
+A full evaluation can determine if a child has slow processing speed, executive function challenges, or a mix of both.